USM Content

 - In the upper-left corner of your sheet, select Automation > Create from scratch…

-- Trigger blocks: Define when your workflow is executed.
+- Trigger blocks: Define when you want your workflow to run.

 - Condition paths: A line that connects blocks to display different routes that your workflow may take depending on the conditions you set.
 Your workflow may have a single or several paths from trigger to action based on preceding conditions.